atingupta2005/apache-airflow-sep-23/Labs/08-Troubleshooting/README.md

  - the start date in the past
  - the Scheduler isn’t running properly

-### For tasks that show as failed, you may be able to pinpoint the issue in the Airflow UI.
+### For tasks that show as faileD
+ - pinpoint the issue in the Airflow UI.
 Otherwise, check the logs.
  - the task may have run out of memory
  - Airflow automatically shuts down tasks that take too long to execute.
 Again, assign more resources to enable faster execution.